shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 - SMS message Tx and Rx **are not currently supported**, but may possibly be supported in the future.
 - Scan Lists **are not supported** because Channel or Zone scan feature provides almost identical functionality.
 - Privacy and Encryption **will not** be supported, as its illegal for Amateur Radio use, developers in some countries (*e.g.* Australia) are now legally required to put a back door access into any encryption systems at the request of the government, hence effectively making it illegal or impossible to develop systems that contain encryption.
-- Battery saving features have **not been developed**, hence this firmware causes much higher battery usage in Rx when there is no signal.
-Some battery saving features may be developed in the future, however some advanced features like the S meter will not be possible if battery saving is implemented.

 ### Download links and other resources